Home Readiness & Self-Reliance preparednessgardenself-reliance

 • you are comfortable learning with skepticism instead of chasing big claims

 It is a weaker fit if you want the single broadest first preparedness purchase.
-In that case, the wider comparison page will sort the options better.
+In that case, the comparison page will sort the options better.

-Why it still belongs in the sprint lane
+Why it still belongs here

 Bottom line